cong-wu/cong-wu.github.io/index.md

 I'm currently a Lecturer at the [School of Artificial Intelligence and Computer Science](https://ai.jiangnan.edu.cn/info/1081/3905.htm), Jiangnan University.
 I received my Ph.D. degree from Jiangnan University in 2024 under the supervision of [Prof. Xiao-Jun Wu](https://scholar.google.co.uk/citations?user=5IST34sAAAAJ&hl=en) and [Prof. Josef Kittler](https://scholar.google.co.uk/citations?user=pk-yb_kAAAAJ&hl=en&oi=ao), and Bachelor degree from Jiangnan University in 2018.
 I was a visiting Ph.D. student at the [Centre for Vision, Speech and Signal Processing (CVSSP)](https://www.surrey.ac.uk/centre-vision-speech-signal-processing), University of Surrey, Guildford, United Kingdom, from 2022 to 2023.

-I am looking for motivated students to join my group on research problems in Computer Vision and Artificial Intelligence.
-Current research topics mainly include **Video/Motion Understanding/Generation**, **Representation Learning**, **Trustworthy Artificial Intelligence**.
-If you are interested, please feel free to contact me with a brief introduction of your background, research interests, and CV.
+I am looking for motivated master’s students to join my group in Fall 2027.
+Current research topics mainly include **Video/Motion Understanding and Generation**, **Representation Learning**, **Trustworthy Artificial Intelligence**.
+Feel free to contact me with a brief introduction of your background, research interests, and CV.

 ## News